msetji/brontes/README.md

 ## What is Brontes

-A platform to create and interact with digital twins of facilities and their complex systems.
+Brontes is open source infrastructure for managing digital twins of facilites and their complex systems.

 ## What is a digital twin?